-Have you spent hours searching for those special sites that will rescue you from pounding waves of Internet-ness onto a tropical island filled with lush, chocolate trees of Internet-bliss?
+Have you ever spent hours searching for those special websites that will rescue you from pounding waves of Internet-ness onto a tropical island filled with lush, chocolate trees of Internet-bliss?

 (Yes.
 It’s that epic).